raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

     Person.all(...).select { its.first_name == its.last_name } # and,
     [:foo, :bar, :blitz].map { it.to_proc.call(some_object) }
     (1..100).map { (1/_)+1 }

+In comparison to String#to\_proc, block anaphora do less (String#to\_proc also supports point-free blocks and named parameters).
+However, block anaphora looks a little cleaner, you don't have code inside a string, you just have code.

 **Anaphors for conditionals**